Shop these exclusive Sleep Week deals on everything you need for a good night’s rest | CNN Underscored

 • Layla: Get 30% off the cooling Kapok Pillow at Layla with code CNNSLEEP, now through March 18.

-• Marlow: Brooklinen’s (Underscored-approved) sister brand is offering 20% off its signature pillows sitewide, now through March 20.
-The more you buy, the more you’ll save, with up to 50% off when you buy 4 or more pillows.
+• Marlow: Brooklinen’s (Underscored-approved) sister brand is offering 25% off pillows with code SLEEPCNN25.

 • Ostrichpillow: At Underscored, we’re big fans of OstrichPillow’s upgraded sleep masks and unrivaled travel pillows.
 Right now, Underscored readers can get 15% off the Memory Foam Bed Pillow and Eye Mask using code CNNSLEEP15.